-Additionally, a new method for defining a state & reward is being developed.
+The above engineered reward function has clear shortcomings.
+For instance, it does not provide a convex map through changes of aberrations in presence of noise in simulated data.
+In addition, it is not easily generalizable to other aberrations which generate more complicated shapes.
+Therefore, a new method for defining a state & reward was developed.
 The goal is to achieve a reward that is more general in terms of extendibility to other types of aberrations and needs less human involvement in defining the reward function.
-In this method, the state is ascertained using a neural network (currently a resnet18 encoder) which uses the entire prepared image, rather than the image with reduced features, as the input.
+In this method, the state is ascertained using a neural network (currently a resnet18 encoder (He, Zhang, Ren, & Sun, 2016)) which uses the entire prepared image, rather than the image with reduced features, as the input.
 The AI agent, in short, needs to take a decision based on an image alone, outputting new knob values every turn.
 The reward can be sparse, simply zero everywhere except for the goal state, or inverse shaping based on the distance the knob settings are from an ideal value.